its-trisss/Metamorphose-TV-2/README.md

-Notice This game is Setup to run in IntelliJ IDEA, It is not yet developed for any other platforms.
+Notice This game is Setup to run in IntelliJ IDEA, it is not yet developed for any other platforms.

 Product Name:
 Metamorphose